 Augur price dynamics

 The token was listed on exchanges on 27 October 2015 at a price of 1.47 USD — an all-time low.
 Patient participants of the token sale who held REP until 25 December got a chance to sell them for 2.52 USD — this was a high of 2015.
-They would receive ROI in the amount of 318.60% (or 3.19x) to the initial investment.
+They would have received a ROI of 318.6% (or 3.19x) on the initial investment.

 OHLC prices of 2016:

 - high — 18.36 USD (3 October);

 - close — 3.77 USD.

 Our Augur chart has a weird 101-day straight line.
 On 13 May 2016 the price seemed to have stopped at 6.60 USD, and only on 22 August continued to move, rising immediately to 9.68 USD.

 - open — 4.00 USD;

 - all-time high — 108.47 USD (19 December);

 - high — 106.15 USD (13 January);